Money Mart

-Money Mart Financial Services, formerly Dollar Financial Group, is a financial services company with over 600 locations in Canada and the U.S. The company offers a range of financial services, including installment loan, cash advance/payday loan, check cashing, prepaid card, and money transfer services.
+Money Mart Financial Services, formerly Dollar Financial Group, is a financial services company with over 350 locations in Canada and the U.S. The company offers a range of financial services, including Personal loan, installment loan, cash advance /payday loan, check cashing, prepaid card, and money transfer services.
 It focuses on the underbanked and subprime customer segments.
 Prior to 2018, the name 'Money Mart' was associated only with the 38-year-old Canadian unit DFG acquired in November 1996.

 Money Mart Financial Services operates under a number of retail brands.
 In Canada, the company has Money Mart and Insta-Chèques stores.
 In the U.S. it has Money Mart and The Check Cashing Store locations.
 Some services are also offered online via the company’s consumer websites.

 History

 Founded in 1979 as Monetary Management Corporation, the company changed its name to Dollar Financial Group in 1990.
 In 1996, it purchased Money Mart, which was founded as an entrepreneurial venture in 1982 in Edmonton, Alberta.
 Money Mart Financial Services was purchased by a private equity fund manager in 2014, which took the company private.